ezell38/CapstoneProject_EliasJayQuinn/README.md

 <img src="Images/project4.jpg" width="400" height="300" />

 In the upcoming weeks, we will test our design vs Zach's to determine which design is more efficient.

+### Week 7/8 - January 22 - January 25

+These past two weeks we received the charge controller which allowed us to start producing and exporting energy through multiple ports and measuring the voltage/current more efficiently.